Welcome to the Massachusetts Farm Service Agency

 • Farm emergency, ownership, and operating loans – including our new Microloan program which aims to assist small famers, veterans, and disadvantaged producers

-Massachusetts agriculture contributes over $490 million annually to the state’s economy, ranks 9th nationally in direct agricultural sales, and is noted for great diversity in both crops and in the nature of farming enterprises.
-The state has some of the best quality agricultural land in the country, with over 7600 farms on almost 520,000 total acres.
-80% of our farms are family-owned, 95% qualify as “small farms” (under $250,000 in sales), and more new farms are beginning operations each year.
-Challenges for farmers include high input costs and contending with the highest farmland value in the U.S. at $12,202 per acre.
+Massachusetts agriculture contributes over $492 million annually to the state’s economy, ranks 5th nationally in direct market sales, and first in the percentage of farms practicing Community Supported Agriculture.
+Noted for great diversity in both crops and in the nature of farming enterprises, our state has some of the best quality agricultural land in the country with 7,755 farms on over 523,000 total acres.
+80% of our farms are family-owned, 95% qualify as "small farms" (under $250,000 in sales), and more new farms are beginning operations each year.
+Challenges for farmers include high input costs and contending with one of the highest farmland values in the U.S. at $10,600 per acre.

 I encourage you to search the numerous links we have on our website and hope you will revisit us from time to time as we will be adding new sources of information when available.
 Please feel free to contact me if you have any questions or suggestions.